NAV on 2019/09/16

 |Total Expense Ratio (performance fee) on 2019/06/30

 South African--Interest Bearing--Short Term

 No email address listed.

 No website listed.

-- The STeFI Composite Index returned 57bps in March, while 3-month JIBAR ended the month again unchanged at 7.15%.
+- The STeFI Index returned 59bps in June, while 3-month JIBAR ended the month 9.2 basis points lower to 7.025%.

 The portfolio seeks investment opportunities that meet the objective of delivering an enhanced level of income and stability on capital invested.